Is Letting Go our underestimated Superpower for Growth?

 Scientific research strongly supports the crucial role of letting go in health and renewal.
 At the cellular level, this is exemplified by programmed cell death or apoptosis.
 Every day, billions of cells undergo this carefully orchestrated process, making room for new healthy cells.

 It's a powerful reminder that clinging to accumulated knowledge can hinder our expansion, while being open to constantly releasing what we felt certain about opens up our mind to new possibilities.
-Learning often rather being about continuous Un-Learning.
+Often, learning is about continuous un-learning, rather than piling on more information.

 Letting Go of Ourselves